sirkris/Reddit.NET/README.md

 ## Overview

-Reddit.NET is a .NET Core library that provides easy access to the Reddit API with virtually no boilerplate code required.
+Reddit.NET is a .NET Standard library that provides easy access to the Reddit API with virtually no boilerplate code required.
 Keep reading below for code examples.

 Currently, the library supports 169 of the 205 endpoints currently listed in the API documentation.
-All of them (except voting and admin-reporting, for obvious reasons) are covered by unit tests and all 327 of the tests are currently passing.
+All of them (except voting and admin-reporting, for obvious reasons) are covered by integration tests and all 327 of the tests are currently passing.
 All of the most commonly used endpoints are supported.

 Reddit.NET is FOSS (MIT license) and was written in C# by me over the last few months.
 It will be available on NuGet once I'm ready to put out the first stable release, which I expect to be very soon.
 You can check it out now on Github at: https://github.com/sirkris/Reddit.NET/tree/develop